dgroomes/browser-extension-framework/README.md

 # web-extension-framework

-🛠 An RPC-centric web extension framework for the browser.
+🛠 WebExtensionFramework is an RPC-centric browser extension framework.

 ---
 **NOTE**: This was developed on macOS and for my own personal use.